lspardy/proof/README.md

 Greetings.
-This repository contains materials for **MTH 210, Communicating in Mathematics**.
+This repository contains materials for **MA 215, Communicating in Mathematics**.
 This is a transition-to-proof course taught at [Grand Valley State University](http://gvsu.edu).
 The materials here are from the Fall 2012 offering of the course taught by me ([Robert Talbert](http://faculty.gvsu.edu)) using the inverted or "flipped" class design.

 Here's what's in this repository: